Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.PRINTX <delimiter><text>[<delimiter>]`

 Prints a text to the terminal where the assembler is running (unless the `--silence-assembly-print` argument was passed to Nestor80).
-The first character of the text is considered a delimiter, and the text is printed until either the delimiter is found again or the end of the line is found (the end delimiter itself is printed too).
-For example `.PRINTX /Foo` prints `Foo`, and `.PRINTX /Foo/bar` prints `/Foo/`.
+The first character of the text is considered a delimiter, and the text is printed until either the delimiter is found again or the end of the line is found (the delimiters themselves are printed too).
+For example `.PRINTX /Foo` prints `/Foo`, and `.PRINTX /Foo/bar` prints `/Foo/`.

 This instruction is provided for compatibility with Macro80.
 New programs should use `.PRINT`, `.PRINT1` or `.PRINT2` instead, which don't need a delimiter and support expression interpolation.